dbist/cockroach-docker/cockroach-gssapi-sqlalchemy/README.md

 >If you are using Google Chrome as your browser, you may want to navigate here `chrome://flags/#allow-insecure-localhost` and set this flag to `Enabled`.
 ---

-The SqlAlchemy application with CockroachDB is based on the CockroachDB SqlAlchemy [tutorial](https://www.cockroachlabs.com/docs/stable/build-a-python-app-with-cockroachdb-sqlalchemy.html).
+The SQLAlchemy application with CockroachDB is based on the CockroachDB SQLAlchemy [tutorial](https://www.cockroachlabs.com/docs/stable/build-a-python-app-with-cockroachdb-sqlalchemy.html).
 Feel free to read the article [8](#Part 8) above.

 1. Start the application